-Developmental Disabilities are defined as those that become evident in childhood, that are expected to continue indefinitely, that constitute a substantial handicap to the affected person, and that are attributable to a number of different neurological conditions.
+Developmental Disabilities are defined as disabilities that become evident in childhood, that are expected to continue indefinitely, that constitute a substantial handicap to the affected person and that are attributable to a number of different neurological conditions.

 In most cases Dawn of Hope can provide the level of care and supports needed to care for your loved one who has been diagnosed with IDD.

 How do we do that?

 Every person supported has a Plan.
 The plan describes the person, what they want to do, and what kinds of supports they need to be able to do the things they want or have for their health and safety.
 This is a part of a Person-Centered Planning process.

 Through a working relationship with governing entities and other stakeholders such as the Department of Intellectual & Developmental Disabilities (DIDD), TennCare, and MCO’s, Dawn of Hope strives to meet standards of quality supports and services so that all people have the life they desire.